The Strokes: Musical style

 The band's sound has been described as indie rock, garage rock revival, and post-punk revival by media outlets.
 The band also incorporated new wave and synth-pop on later records like Angles and The New Abnormal.
-Casablancas has cited the Doors as an inspiration for him to start a music career, and Lou Reed of the Velvet Underground as a major influence on his lyrics and singing style: "The way Lou Reed wrote and sang about drugs and sex, about the people around him – it was so matter-of-fact," Casablancas stated in a Rolling Stone interview, "Reed could be romantic in the way he portrayed these crazy situations, but he was also intensely real.
+Casablancas has cited The Doors as an inspiration for him to start a music career, and Lou Reed of the Velvet Underground as a major influence on his lyrics and singing style: "The way Lou Reed wrote and sang about drugs and sex, about the people around him – it was so matter-of-fact," Casablancas stated in a Rolling Stone interview, "Reed could be romantic in the way he portrayed these crazy situations, but he was also intensely real.
 It was poetry and journalism."
 Additionally, he has stated that Bob Marley, Nirvana and Pearl Jam are major influences on his work, the latter being the reason that he started making music after hearing the song "Yellow Ledbetter".

 Legacy and influence

-The Strokes' debut album Is This It was named number one album of the year by NME and number two by Rolling Stone; it earned The Strokes tremendous respect across various artists in the alternative music scene.
-The lead singer of LCD Soundsystem, James Murphy, has said, "Is This It was my record of the decade."
-The album won Best International Album in 2002, nominated by NME, and the ASCAP College Vanguard Award.
-Brandon Flowers of the Killers told NME that he felt "depressed" after hearing The Strokes' album Is This It.
-"That record just sounded so perfect", he said.
-"We threw away everything [we were working on] and the only song that made the cut and remained was "Mr. Brightside"'.
+The Strokes' debut album Is This It was named the number-one album of the year by NME and number two by Rolling Stone in 2001.
+The album won Best International Album in 2002 at the NME Awards, as well as the ASCAP Vanguard Award.
+That same year, the band was named Band of the Year by Spin.

-The Strokes have been said to be, "as influential to their era as the Velvet Underground or the Ramones were to theirs", by Lizzy Goodman in her book on the New York City music scene, claiming that, "almost every artist I interviewed for this book – from all over the world – said it was The Strokes that opened the door for them."
-The band was named Band of the Year in 2002 by Spin and have heavily influenced bands like the Killers, Arctic Monkeys, and Franz Ferdinand.
-Alex Turner, lead singer of Arctic Monkeys, sang "I just wanted to be one of The Strokes" in their 2018 song 'Star Treatment'.
+The Strokes have been said to be "as influential to their era as The Velvet Underground or the Ramones were to theirs" by Lizzy Goodman in her 2017 book on the New York City music scene in the 2000s, Meet Me in the Bathroom – so named for a Strokes song from Room on Fire.
+"Almost every artist I interviewed for this book – from all over the world – said it was The Strokes that opened the door for them," she said.
+James Murphy of LCD Soundsystem later referred to Is This It as his "record of the decade."
+The Strokes have heavily influenced bands like The Killers, Arctic Monkeys, and Franz Ferdinand.
+Brandon Flowers of The Killers told NME that he felt "depressed" after hearing Is This It: "That record just sounded so perfect", he said.
+"We threw away everything [we were working on], and the only song that made the cut and remained was "Mr. Brightside"'.
+Arctic Monkeys, in particular, have paid direct tribute to the band by covering "Take It or Leave It" and "Is This It" live, as well as referencing them in the lyrics of "Star Treatment", the opening song from their 2018 album Tranquility Base Hotel and Casino.
 Other bands that have cited the Strokes as an influence include Wet Leg and We Are Scientists.